 The Agency asserts that the Arbitrator's determination that he had jurisdiction over a grievance concerning the removal of a VCS employee is contrary to law.
 Exception at 7.
 In this regard, the Agency claims that, because VCS employees cannot appeal their removals to the MSPB, they cannot grieve their removals pursuant to a negotiated grievance procedure.
 See id. at 7-17.
-The Agency also maintains that VCS employees appointed pursuant to § 7802(e) are not in an "other personnel system."
-Id. at 17-22.
-The Union disagrees, but contends that, even if the grievant does not have appeal rights to the MSPB, then the grievant is in an "other personnel system" and thus does not lack grievance rights.
-See, e.g., Opp'n at 8 n.7.
+The Agency also maintains that VCS employees appointed pursuant to § 7802(e) are not in an "other personnel system," but, rather, are part of the civil service.
+See id. at 17-22.
+The Union disagrees, but contends that, even if the grievant does not have appeal rights to the MSPB, the grievant is in an "other personnel system" and thus does not lack grievance rights.
+See, e.g., Opp'n at 10 n.8.